 Unless you have taken a particular fancy to the default theme that comes with your blog, chances are that you would have had to design or modify a theme or template for your blog before.
-Creating a new theme for a blog often requires consideration of a number of issues so that your blog can be more user friendly and search engine friendly.
+Creating a new theme for a blog often requires consideration of a number of issues so that the blog can be more user and search engine friendly.
 This article gives a checklist of some of the main principles which guide the way I configure a new theme or template for a blog.

 Note that while this article talks primarily of blogs, the principles also apply when you are configuring a content management system (CMS).

 It should be admitted that when we create a new theme or template, we often think of its visual appearance.
 Notice how most blog software, from the ones you download and install on your own server to the online blogging services, give you a way to select a new theme based on thumbnail pictures of how it appears.

 However, visual appeal is only one aspect of the process of configuring a new theme or template for your site.
 There are a number of other important things to look out for, when you create a new theme.

 The navigation system of a site, be it a traditionally-structured website or a blog, is always important.
 It is the means by which visitors to your site access the other articles.
 You'll be surprised how many blogs have a deficient navigational system that makes it hard for new and old visitors to find other articles on your site.

 By navigation system, I don't just mean a link to your main page and "About" page.
 Those sorts of links are probably present in all the default themes in every blog script.
 Rather, I mean a way for your visitors to find other articles that you have written on, say, a particular topic.
 Or perhaps, if you have somehow made a fan of that visitor, a way for him/her to access all your older articles.